castillios/dating-app/README.md

 _(just for fun)_
 The sake of creating {} is for me to hone my skills as a new programmer.
 This is my first ever personal project and I wanted to make it as a way showcase what I've learned as a first year Comp Sci major.

-So far this README is incomplete as I'm trying to flesh out the concept and program a bit more.
-I wanted a shot at README driven development.
+_(So far this README is incomplete as I'm trying to flesh out the concept a bit more.
+I wanted a shot at README driven development.)_

 To whoever is reading this, thank you for stopping by! :)